tencent cloud

 Description

-Supports visualization of policy settings and JSON file configuration.
+Supports visual policy configuration and JSON file configuration.

 Effect